 The Red River Gorge is designated a Geological Area, National Natural Landmark and National Archaeological District and placed on the National Register of Historic Places.
 Spectacular rock features and the Wild & Scenic Red River are just part of the attraction.
 Outdoor enthusiasts come to the gorge year-round to enjoy hiking, camping, canoeing, wildlife viewing and other recreation opportunities.
 Recent scientific excavations of rock shelters in the gorge and surrounding areas uncovered seeds that showed evidence of early plant domestication.
 The dry, sandy soils in rock shelters of the gorge contain a wealth of information about the origins of agriculture.
 The unique dry, nitrate-rich soils of rock shelters in the gorge provide excellent preservation of normally perishable artifacts and make this area extremely valuable for archaeological interest.

 Our project will be assisting the Cumberland Ranger District in the Red River Gorge on trail work, invasive removal and campsite restoration, including the 12,646 acre rugged Clifty Wilderness that supports an unusual array of plant and animal life.
 750 kinds of flowering plants and 170 species of moss thrive in this area.
 A significant number of endangered, threatened, sensitive, and rare species of plants and animals exist in this area as well.
-We will camp in a designated campground and make short hikes and drives to the work sites each day.
+We will camp in the designated campground Koomer Ridge and make short hikes and drives to the work sites each day.
 Free day opportunities may include a guided ranger tour of nearby archeological sites, hiking, rock climbing, rafting, photography or relaxing.

 This project is rated as a active project.

 Check out photos of last year's trip and come join us on our return adventure in the Daniel Boone National Forest!

 Tread repair, building drainage structures, moving rock, brushing, campsite naturalization